 The Division of Pediatric Interventional Radiology offers a one-year fellowship program in vascular and interventional radiology.
 Candidates must be certified in diagnostic radiology by the American Board of Radiology or its equivalent, and have completed a prior fellowship in either pediatric or interventional radiology.

-The pediatric interventional radiology fellow will be exposed to a wide-spectrum of vascular and nonvascular interventions as they apply to children: the use of appropriate pediatric patient care, vascular and organ interventional techniques using appropriately sized devices and the diagnosis and treatment of a variety of pediatric conditions.
-Among the interventions commonly performed are management of vascular anomalies (embolization, sclerotherapy and laser ablation), tissue biopsy, drainage, enteric and venous accesses, neurovascular angiography and interventions, radiofrequency and cryo-ablation, biliary and GU interventions.
+The pediatric interventional radiology fellow will be exposed to a wide-spectrum of vascular and nonvascular interventions as they apply to children: the use of appropriate pediatric patient care, vascular and organ interventional techniques using appropriately sized devices, and the diagnosis and treatment of a variety of pediatric conditions.
+Among the interventions commonly performed are management of vascular anomalies (embolization, sclerotherapy and laser ablation), tissue biopsy, drainage, enteric and venous accesses, neurovascular angiography and interventions, radiofrequency and cryo-ablation, and biliary and GU interventions.

 Boston Children’s Hospital is the flagship children’s hospital for Harvard Medical School.
-Opportunities for clinical and basic research are available, encouraged and supported.
+Opportunities for clinical and basic research are available, encouraged, and supported.
 Research and elective time is provided.
 Learning opportunities are also available through a series of didactic lectures and weekly interdisciplinary conferences.